jeffreygroneberg/ghcpworkshopcsuger/hands-on/html/gallery/instructions.md

 ## Adding images to the gallery

 In this step, you will add images to the gallery.
-The galleries should be random images using the `unsplash` API.
+The galleries should be random images using the `picsum` API.
 As we know that we will need further styling add a class to it.

 > [!Important]
-> Add nine images to the gallery using the `unsplash` API for random images.
+> Add nine images to the gallery using the `picsum` API for random images.
 Use a comment as a prompt in your html file to add images to the gallery.

 > [!Tip]
-> - You can use the following comment in your html file to add images to the gallery: `` <!-- image gallery using random images from the unsplash page.
+> - You can use the following comment in your html file to add images to the gallery: `` <!-- image gallery using random images from the picsum page.
 For further styling already add appropriate classes.
 All images should have the same width and height -->``
 > - Remember to close the `div` tag after adding all the images.

 ### Solution